Essential Guide To Successful Business Report Writing 2024

 Findings or Results

-In this section, the main findings, data, or results obtained through research, analysis, or investigation are presented.
-It is crucial to present the information in a clear, organised, and structured manner, using headings, subheadings, and visuals where appropriate.
-This section forms the core of the report, providing the substantive content that the reader seeks.
+This section presents the main findings, data, or results obtained through research, analysis, or investigation.
+It is crucial to present the information clearly, organised, and structured, using headings, subheadings, and visuals where appropriate.
+This section forms the report's core, providing the substantive content that the reader seeks.

 Discussion or Analysis